 The North of Vietnam offers a lot of stunning routes for motorcycle lovers and the route from Tu Le to Sapa is one of those.
-It’s about 200 km of paved road including the two longest and most beautiful passes in North of Vietnam: Khau Pha and O Qui Ho pass.
-The ride through this route allows you to experience the rural life of the locals who live in the isolated northern region of Vietnam and enjoy the breath-taking scenery of rice terraced fields, tea plantations and lush green mountains.
+It’s about 200 km of paved road including the two longest and most beautiful passes in North Vietnam: Khau Pha and O Qui Ho pass.
+The ride through this route allows you to experience the rural life of the locals who live in the isolated northern region of Vietnam and enjoy the breath-taking scenery of rice terraced fields, tea plantations, and lush green mountains.
 This route is one of our favorite motorcycle routes of our 12 day Northern Vietnam Loop Tour

 Cao Bang Province

 The QL34 is another route along the Chinese border, with heavenly views on either side.
 It connects the city of Cao Bang all the way to Ban Gioc-Detian Falls, a waterfall that rests just along national lines.
 Plenty of detours can be made, such as at the Ngườm Ngao and Cốc Bó Caves, where Ho Chi Minh gathered revolutionary forces in 1941.